His Royal Highness Prince Sultan bin Salman bin Abdulaziz, President of SCTH

 SCTA has adopted the approach of effective partnership with the public and private sectors and the public society since its establishment as a successful mechanism to attain the objectives of tourism development.
 Whereas the council has adopted this approach in its fifth session in (1423 AH) under the presidency of His Royal Highness the Crown Prince, Deputy Prime Minister (then the Chairman of the Board of Directors).

-The SCTA has released many initiatives in this regard.
-The foremost important of such initiatives is the cooperation agreements done with the ministries, government agencies, heads of provinces, and the private sector where (58) cooperation agreements have been signed (to date).
+The Commission has released many initiatives in this regard.
+The foremost important of such initiatives is the co-operation agreements done with the ministries, government agencies, heads of provinces, and the private sector where (58) cooperation agreements have been signed (to date).
 Additionally, the establishment of organizational entities to manage tourism development in the provinces and some regions.

 After more than a decade has passed since the establishment of the SCTA and its concrete achievements in developing the organizational structures to manage tourism on both the national and provincial levels, the role of the SCTA shall cope with the positive transformations the sector has witnessed in the provinces.
 The most important transformation being the wide acceptance of national tourism as an economical sector that contributes to providing job and investment opportunities to citizens in all over Saudi Arabia.

 The SCTA’s approach, asserted by the General Strategy for the Development of National Tourism and executive action plans, aims to reduce its role as a central government organization by time, in order for local administrations to gradually take charge of tourism development and the SCTA’s role would stay as an organizer and motivator of tourism development in general and as a main source of knowledge and specialized expertise.